Lancaster County Courthouse (South Carolina): Description and history

-The Lancaster County Courthouse is located in the heart of downtown Lancaster, at the southwest corner of Meeting Street (South Carolina Highway 9) and Main Street (United States Route 521).
-It is a two-story masonry structure, built out of locally-made bricks laid in English bond, with Flemish bond around the windows.
+The Lancaster County Courthouse is located in the heart of downtown Lancaster, at the southwest corner of Meeting Street (South Carolina Highway 9) and Main Street (U.S. Route 521).
+It is a two-story masonry structure, built out of locally made bricks laid in English bond, with Flemish bond around the windows.
 Its main facade is five bays wide, with the main entrance on the second floor, accessed via stairs on either side of a projecting classical temple front supported by Tuscan columns.
 Windows are rectangular, set in round-arch openings.
 The interior of the ground floor has barrel-vaulted ceilings, providing support for the upper floor.
 The judge's bench in the main courtroom is a particularly fine example of Federal period wood carving.

 The courthouse was built in 1828 by Willis Alsobrook, and its design has been attributed, without conclusive evidence, to the architect Robert Mills, who is known to have designed the old 1823 county jail, also a National Historic Landmark.
-The building has been in continuous use as a courthouse since its construction.
+The building had been in continuous use as a courthouse until 2012, when the new county courthouse, located adjacent to it, was completed.

-In 2008, the courthouse was heavily damaged, but not destroyed, by fire caused by arson; it will be rebuilt.
-On September 19, 2008, a local 17-year-old, Martavious Carter, was accused for setting the fire while being interviewed for other crimes he had recently committed.
+In 2008, the courthouse was heavily damaged, but not destroyed, by fire caused by arson.
+It was fully restored in 2011 and turned into a museum.
+In April 2010, a local 18-year-old, Martavious Carter, was sentenced to 35 years in prison for the arson of the courthouse and other crimes.